-And, then in 2009 I went to work for Century 21 M&M… and continued to learn.
-I’ve helped set up over 150 websites, assisted in keyword research, designed banners, set up facebook profiles, and helped Realtors market their listings.
+And, then in 2009, I went to work for Century 21 M&M… and continued to learn.
+Over the years I’ve helped set up hundreds of websites, assisted in keyword research, designed banners, set up social media accounts, and helped Realtors market their listings.

 The exciting thing about internet marketing is it is never boring, and one of the biggest problems this business is that it changes constantly.
 You have to pay attention to what is going, chase down every lead, and follow every clue.